 Various yarding methods were considered by the RPF during preparation of the THP -- tractor/ground-based, cable (ground and aerial), and helicopter.
-Tractor yarding and tractor long-line yarding were chosen as the least damaging alternative for removing logs.
+Tractor yarding was chosen as the least damaging alternative for removing logs.

 Tractor yarding was chosen as an optimal yarding option in areas of the THP that have relatively gentle slopes and moderate EHR.
-Nearly all slopes above existing skid trails and spurs are less than 40%.
+Most of the skid trails are located on slopes less than 40%.
 There is an existing network of stable skid trails that can be reused that feed into the existing road system.
 Operational limitations for ground-based yarding required by the FPRs, including the ASP Rules, have been incorporated into the plan and ensure no significant adverse or cumulative effect on watershed resources.
-Ground-based/tractor yarding the High EHR area was considered, however with a lack of stable skid trails, lack of road on the lower slope/bottom and direct adjacency to a Class II watercourse with a slope that leads without flattening prior to said watercourse, tractor long-line was chosen for this area to avoid ground-based operations.
-The only skid trails proposed for use are short stable spurs upslope of the break in slope that have been flagged in the field and identified for use on the yarding methods map.

-Cable yarding for the entire THP was considered, however due to the topography of the THP (flat broad ridges) and the fact that most of the THP is on a slope facing the Pacific Ocean with possible no tail holds with proper deflection, cable yarding was not chosen as the main yarding method for the THP.
-As described above, tractor long-lining will be used in one WLPZ unit consisting of steep slopes and a high erosion hazard rating, and may be used in areas designated as tractor when feasible.
+Cable yarding for the entire THP was considered, however due to the topography of the THP (flat broad ridges) and the fact that most of the THP is on a slope facing the Pacific Ocean with possibly no tail holds with proper deflection, cable yarding was not chosen as the main yarding method for the THP.